OpenBB-finance/copilot-for-terminal-pro/example-copilot/README.md

 This command runs the FastAPI application, making it accessible on your network.

 ### Testing the Example Copilot
-Once the API server is running, you can make sure it is working correctly by executing the `test.py`  file:
+Once the API server is running, you can make sure it works correctly by executing the `test.py` file:

 ``` sh
 python test.py
 ```

-This will execute a number of small example test cases that emulate how Terminal Pro interacts with copilots to verify that your Example Copilot is running correctly.
+This script executes a number of small example test cases that emulates how Terminal Pro interacts with copilots to verify that your Example Copilot is running correctly.

 ### Accessing the Documentation